poldrack/myconnectome/rnaseq_analyses/README.md

 #### Post-processing

 * RNAseq_data_preparation.Rmd: Rmarkdown code to generate variance-stabilized RNA-seq data and perform some QA on the results.
 This code uses the htcount results located in the cloud, so it does not require downloading any additional data.
-The results can be viewed at https://s3.amazonaws.com/openfmri/ds031/RNA-seq/RNAseq_data_preparation.html and the output file can be downloaded from https://s3.amazonaws.com/openfmri/ds031/RNA-seq/varstab_data.txt
+The results can be viewed at https://s3.amazonaws.com/openfmri/ds031/RNA-seq/RNAseq_data_preparation.html and the output file can be downloaded from https://s3.amazonaws.com/openfmri/ds031/RNA-seq/varstab_data.txt ; they will also become available via GEO upon publication.

 * regress_rin.py: Python code to regress out RIN values for each gene.
 All subsequent analyses use these "rinregressed" values.
 RIN data can be obtained from https://s3.amazonaws.com/openfmri/ds031/RNA-seq/rin.txt